 - Create custom blocks

-- Check the latest Drupal feature: Layout Builder
+- Use the Layout Builder

-Total time to create a website using Drupal: ~3-4 hours
+Total time to create a website using Drupal: ~3-4 hours Skill level: Intermediate

 All clear?
 Then let’s get started.